Munich-Quantum-Software-Stack/QDMI/docs/examples.md

 <!-- This file is a static page and included in the ./CMakeLists.txt file. -->

 This page contains example implementations of devices and other components of the software stack that use QDMI.
-Those example implementations can serve as templates.
 All examples distributed with QDMI are contained in the `examples/` directory in the repository.

 \tableofcontents